 To make the most of the opportunity, consider a different style of windows from the ones you are replacing, as some of the new designs on the market could be more suited to your interior scheme.

 With a professional window installation, you can expect a significant improvement in your home’s insulation.
 Generally, a window that needs to be replaced will offer subpar insulation.
 Consequently, winters are liable to be colder and costlier due to increased HVAC energy consumption.
 Once you have a new window professionally installed, the problem that caused the air leak — worn stripping, loose sashes, etc. — will no longer be a factor.
 However, you can only ensure maximum air-tightness with the work of a professional window installer.

 When you hire a professional for window repairs and new installations, you are most certainly guaranteed a perfect job every time.
 Through years of experience handling windows of all shapes and dimensions, pro installers have the art of window installation down to a science.

 Fact is, the installation of windows must be done to perfection.
 If a measurement or placement is off by even a millimeter, the misalignment could open up gaps and allow wind, water and insects into your house.
 Even worse, a poorly installed window could leave your home vulnerable to burglars.

-A professional window installation will be guaranteed for a generous length of time.
-This will give you the peace of mind in knowing that if any problems arise with the insulation in the foreseeable future, you can contact the installer for maintenance free of charge.
+Professional window installation will be guaranteed for a generous length of time.
+This will give you the peace of mind in knowing that if any problems arise with the insulation in the foreseeable future, you can contact the installer for maintenance-free of charge.
 Of course, this rarely happens because the majority of professional installations do work according to plan.